The Ultimate Gitleaks Guide

 # Solution 3: Use full path

-/usr/local/bin/gitleaks detect
+/usr/local/bin/gitleaks git

 # Solution 4: Use Docker